Rash - child under 2 years

 White or clear milia/miliaria will go away on their own.
 You do not need to do anything for it.

-For hives, talk with your doctor to try to find the cause.
-Some specific causes require prescription medication.
-Antihistamine medications may help stop the itching.
+For hives, talk with your provider to try to find the cause.
+Some causes require prescription medicines.
+Antihistamines may help stop the itching.

-Normal washing is usually all that is necessary to treat baby acne.
-Use plain water or mild baby soap and only bathe your baby every 2-3 days.
+Normal washing is all that is necessary to treat baby acne most of the time.
+Use plain water or mild baby soap and only bathe your baby every 2 to 3 days.
 Avoid acne medicines used by adolescents and adults.

 For cradle cap, wash the hair or scalp with water or a mild baby shampoo.
 Use a brush to remove the flakes of dry skin.
 If this cannot be removed easily, apply an oil to the scalp to soften it.
-Cradle cap usually disappears by 18 months.
-If it does not disappear, it becomes infected, or if it is resistant to treatments, consult your doctor.
+Cradle cap most often disappears by 18 months.
+If it does not disappear, it becomes infected, or if it is resistant to treatments, consult your provider.

 For skin problems caused by eczema, the keys to reducing rash are to reduce scratching and keep the skin moisturized.